COSC3020/dijkstra-s-algorithm-aerick-321/README.md

 answer, including your reasoning, to this markdown file.

-“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+Used DJ reflexsive's test code as a base then used Chat Gpt to help modify to my code “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”